 1. Lot on Plan Description Title Reference

 LOT 17 ON RP817618 50035826

 2. Applicant

 JOHN VICTOR COOK and JANE ALEX COOK

 3. How land/shares in item 1 is held

 1/4 SHARE AS JOINT TENANTS INTER-SE

-4. Instrument by which land to be amalgamated was a acquired
+4. Instrument by which land to be amalgamated was acquired

-Dealing Type TRANSFER FROM PETER SMALL TENANTS K AND JANE ALEX COOK AS JOINT ER, 2007
+Dealing Type TRANSFER FROM PETER SMALL TO JOHN VICTOR COOK AND JAN TENANTS Dated 5 SEPTEMBER, 2007

 Dealing No. 700901236 Share acquired 1/4

 5. Lot on Plan Description of land acquired Title Reference

 LOT 17 ON RP817618 10035127

 6. Amalgamated Lot on Plan description Title Reference (if amalgamation of shares)

 LOT 17 ON RP817618 10035126

 10035127

 7. Request/Execution by applicant

 It is requested that:

-ne lots described in item 1 and item 5 be amalgama n 6. t ed a nd an indefeasible titl e be created for the land described in
+e lots described in item 1 and item 5 be amalgamated a nd an indefeasible titl e be created for the land described in

-OR
+iten OR 1 b.

-Th e shares of the applicant specified in item 3 and ite m 4 k oe amalgamated and an indefeasible title be created for
+Th e shares of the applicant specified in item 3 and item 4 be amalgamated and an indefeasible title be created for

-1. /2 SHARE AS JOINT TENANTS INTER-SE
+1/ 2 SHARE AS JOINT TENANTS INTER-SE

-for the land described in item 6.
+for t the land described in item 6.

 ete if not applicable ate share and tenancy

-Wit nessing officer must be aware of his/her obligation tions under section 162 o of the Land Title Act 1994
+Wit nessing officer must be aware of his/her obligations s under section 162 of the Land Title Act 1994

-Newton
+НΙ Newton

-HE signature NRY ISAAC NEWTON J V Cook
+signature NRY ISAAC NEWTON J V Cook

 SO full name LICITOR J A Cook

-qualificati on 11/9/2007 Execution Date Applicant's or Solicitor's Signature
+nessing Officer 11/9/2007 Execution Date Applicant's or Solicitor's Signature